-The Lifetime Support Authority (LSA) is committed to managing and responding to all feedback, complaints and incidents involving Lifetime Support Scheme (LSS) participants quickly and effectively.
-Service providers can obtain information regarding our expectation in managing feedback, complaints and incidents below and in the “LSA’s Service Provider Guidelines for Managing Incidents or Complaints for Lifetime Support Scheme Participants” documents.
+The Lifetime Support Authority (LSA) is committed to managing and responding to incidents and complaints involving Lifetime Support Scheme (LSS) participants quickly and effectively.
+Service providers can obtain information regarding our expectation in managing incidents and complaints below and in the “LSA’s Service Provider Guidelines for Managing Incidents or Complaints for Lifetime Support Scheme Participants” documents.

 This information sets out our expectations of service providers in managing incidents/adverse events and does not replace individual agency incident management policies and procedures.